ramensoftware/windows-11-start-menu-styling-guide/Themes/FrostyGlass/README.md

 1. Download and install [Windhawk](https://windhawk.net/).
 2. Inside Windhawk, search for and install the **Windows 11 Start Menu Styler** mod by Ramen Software.
-3. Search for and install the **Start Menu Size** mod by Ramen Software.

 ---